Hautaklyttn/progDocs/docs/articles/projects/raycasting.md

 This ray intersects the grids at points A,B,C,D,E, and F:
 ![0c](../../assets/pics/raycast_12.png)

-To find walls, we need to check any grid intersection points that are encountered by the ray; and see if there is a wall on the grid or not.
-The best way is to check for horizontal and vertical intersections separately.
-When there is a wall on either a vertical or a horizontal intersection, the checking stops.
+To find walls, we need to check any grid intersection points that are encountered by the ray; and see if there is a wall on the grid or not. **The best way is to check for horizontal and vertical intersections separately.** When there is a wall on either a vertical or a horizontal intersection, the checking stops.
 The distance to both intersection points is then compared, and the closer distance is chosen.
 This process is illustrated in the following two figures.

+&nbsp;

 ![0c](../../assets/pics/raycast_13.png)

-Steps of finding intersections with horizontal grid lines:
+Steps of finding intersections with **horizontal grid lines**:

 1. Find coordinate of the first intersection (point A in this example).
 2. Find Ya.
 (Note: Ya is just the height of the grid; however, if the ray is facing up, Ya will be negative, if the ray is facing down, Ya will bepositive.)
 3. Find Xa using the equation given above.
 4. Check the grid at the intersection point.
 If there is a wall on the grid, stop and calculate the distance.
 5. If there is no wall, extend the to the next intersection point.
-Notice that the coordinate of the next intersection point -call it (Xnew,Ynew) is Xnew=Xold+Xa, and Ynew=YOld+Ya.
+Notice that the coordinate of the next intersection point -call it (Xnew,Ynew) is *Xnew=Xold+Xa*, and *Ynew=YOld+Ya*.

 As an example the following is how you can get the point A: